 Self-nominations are permitted, and the nominators and proposed recipients do not need to be members of the Association.
 Nominations will be considered relative to the scale of the institution and the available project budget.

-The supporting case and the portfolio of images should be compiled into a pdf of less than 10 MB and sent to the Secretary (email@example.com) by the 30th September 2018.
-The award will be considered by Council at its October meeting and winners will be invited to an award ceremony at the Annual Meeting in December.
+The supporting case and the portfolio of images must be compiled into a PDF of less than 10 MB and uploaded by the 31st March to the PalAss website, using the link at the bottom of this page.
+The award will be considered by Council at its May meeting and winners will be invited to the award ceremony at the Annual Meeting in December.
 Awards will also be announced in the Newsletter, on the Association website and through social media.
+The Council reserves the right to not necessarily make an award in any one year.